Kids, Sports and COVID-19: 5 Steps for Parents to Follow

 The AAP encourages parents and student athletes to partner with coaches, officials, volunteers and spectators to decrease risk by following local protocols and CDC recommendations for youth sports.
 While they won’t eliminate the risk entirely, the following strategies can create a safer environment and experience:

 Insist on mask wearing whenever possible, including during physical activity.
 This means young athletes and adults committing to wearing masks when arriving and leaving a practice or game, when on the sidelines and when participating.
 Masks should feel comfortable, have multiple layers and fit snugly.
+Athletes should also change their mask if it becomes sweaty.

 Based on guidance from the World Health Organization, the AAP notes several instances when wearing a mask could be dangerous – water activities like swimming or diving, or activities where a mask might catch on something or impair vision, such as gymnastics.
 Children under two years old should not wear a mask.
 Touching the mask and face should be discouraged.